-The Central Public Services division shall consist of all those persons appointed in the following Units who fulfill the requirements of membership in the Library faculty as defined in Article III, Section 1, of the Library Bylaws and Academic Professionals in the following libraries: Business Information Services, Central Access Services, Government Information Services, Reference, Research and Scholarly Services, the Undergraduate Library, the University Laboratory High School Library, and any other faculty appointed to the division.
+The Central Public Services division shall consist of all those persons appointed in the following Units who fulfill the requirements of membership in the Library faculty as defined in Article III, Section 1, of the Library Bylaws and Academic Professionals in the following libraries: Business Information Services, Central Access Services, Government Information Services, Scholarly Commons, Research and Information Services, the Undergraduate Library, the University Laboratory High School Library, and any other faculty appointed to the division.

 Article IV.
 Division Coordinator.

 Section 1.
 Duties.

 In addition to the duties enumerated in Article VI, section 3c of the Bylaws of the Library of the University of Illinois at Urbana-Champaign, the Division Coordinator is responsible for reporting on the discussions, deliberations, and decisions of the Library administration to the faculty of Central Public Services and for conveying the concerns of the Division to the Library administration.

 The Division Coordinator shall be evaluated in accordance with the provisions of Article VI, sec.3.C.3 of the Bylaws of the Library of the University of Illinois at Urbana-Champaign.